 Did she get hurt?
 Yes.
 Did she get hurt badly?
 No.

 I’m a firm believer in the power of children learning through natural consequences.
 I let my kids use sharp knives, the hand held grater and scissors (with proper guidance and under close supervision, of course).
 I let them climb and tumble and fall.
 I’m not foolish about things though.
 I use caution around roads and I put safety plugs on the electrical sockets, because those are mistakes that could cost them their lives.
 It’s not like I encourage them to get hurt!
 But, little stuff, like trips, burns, cuts, bruises… I mean… that’s just life.
 That’s how they learn!
 However, it might be prudent to keep an eye out for open wounds caused by such incidents, which could result in a bacterial infection like necrotizing fasciitis.
 An infection like that might result in blisters and ulcers, which might require medical attention.

-I tell my kids to “be careful“, but I do my best to use the phrase sparingly.
+Having said that, I tell my kids to “be careful“, but I do my best to use the phrase sparingly.
 I often find myself saying it automatically, but, if possible, I like to reserve, “be careful” for times when they’re about to do something that is actually dangerous.
 The other day, my little two year old got too close to a busy road and when I told her in a stern voice “Ah, Goldie, be careful, come away from the road.” she came running back without a second’s hesitation because she knew I meant business.
 But, if it’s not a dangerous situation, I don’t like saying “be careful” for three reasons.

 1) It makes them stop, second guess their ability and sometimes startles them, when really they may be able to do the thing you think they can’t do (for example, climbing the stairs).